 Identify eligible queries

 First, you need to audit the queries your business currently receives over live chat and identify the ones that could be handled by an AI chatbot.
 These are the simple requests that can be easily automated vs complex queries, that should be directed towards a human agent.
-Note that the 80:20 rule usually applies, meaning that 80% of queries are simple enough to be handled by a conversational bot, while the other 20% will need human intervention.
+Note that the 80:20 rule usually applies, meaning that 80% of queries are simple enough to be handled by a bot powered by conversational AI, while the other 20% will need human intervention.

 Assess the average live-chat cost